-It stimulates your innate love of music, explores and identifies what music is, what it does, what it means, and provides a structured approach to your career progression as a performer, composer, technologist, teacher or academic.
+The BMus (Hons) Music degree at the University of Wolverhampton aims to develop your musical creativity, and help you to acquire the skills needed to become a versatile and practical musician.
+This course stimulates your innate love of music, explores and identifies what music is, what music does, and what music means and provides a structured approach to your career progression as a performer, technologist, teacher or academic.

-The BMus Music has a strong focus on practical performance-based work and you will create and recreate music in equal measure, enhancing your natural musical skills and ability.
-We are very proud of our excellent, well-established team of visiting musicians, who contribute to the programme.
+The BMus (Hons) Music degree has a strong focus on practical performance-based work and you will create and recreate music in equal measure.
+You will perform in a range of ensembles including Choir and Orchestra as well as in smaller instrumental popular music and contemporary performing groups; these are renowned features of the course and we have significant feedback from former students testifying to the quality of experience gained.
+We are very proud of our excellent, well-established team of visiting musicians who contribute to the programme.
 As a provider of music education, we are aware of the challenges you face as a learner in the 21st century so this course has been structured in a way that is contemporary, providing flexible study patterns to suit you.
-You will gain a fascinating insight into the world of music, broadening your horizons for lifelong learning whilst developing a creative and entrepreneurial flair ready to respond to the technological and artistic innovations of the industry.
+You will gain a fascinating insight into the world of music, broadening your horizons for lifelong learning, whilst developing a creative and entrepreneurial flare ready to respond to the technological and artistic innovations of the industry.

 The University of Wolverhampton continues to develop state of the art facilities to greatly enhance your learning experience.
 The Performance Hub, opened in 2011, has a diverse range of fully equipped music teaching, performance and practice rooms (accommodating single person to large band / ensemble), two high-end professional recording studios, and two bespoke technology suites boasting sixty Apple iMacs running industry standard software including Pro Tools, Logic Pro, Max, Pure Data and SuperCollider.